Mitsubishi MU-2: Safety concerns

-The aircraft's accident rate caused resale values to fall and prompted Mitsubishi to campaign the FAA to require an MU-2 type rating.
-In 2005, the FAA undertook another safety evaluation of the MU-2 and concluded that a properly maintained MU-2 was safe when operated by well-trained pilot; the study also found that training standards were inconsistent, and sometimes recommended unusual or unauthorized procedures.
+The aircraft's accident rate caused resale values to fall, and prompted Mitsubishi to campaign the FAA to require an MU-2 type rating.
+In 2005, the FAA undertook another safety evaluation of the MU-2 and concluded that a properly maintained MU-2 was safe when operated by a well-trained pilot; the study also found that training standards were inconsistent, and sometimes recommended unusual or unauthorized procedures.
 In 2006, the FAA issued a Special Federal Air Regulation (SFAR) directed at MU-2 operations, with standards exceeding a type rating in some aspects.
 The training curriculum was standardized and pilots required to receive type-specific initial and recurrent training.
 A fully functional autopilot became a requirement for single-pilot operations, and FAA-approved checklists and operating manuals must be on board at all times.
 Unusual for this SFAR, pilot experience in other aircraft types cannot be used to comply with MU-2 operational requirements.

 By 2011, the SFAR was credited with lowering MU-2 accident rates below those for similar turboprop aircraft.
 Additionally, although some owners had worried that the SFAR would depress aircraft prices even further, resale values rebounded as potential owners recognized that the aircraft is very safe with a properly trained pilot.
-PROP seminars continue to be held biennially and count towards MU-2 training requirements, and have become popular social events for MU-2 operators and even potential buyers, as MU-2 ownership is not required for attendance.
+PROP seminars continue to be held biennially, count towards MU-2 training requirements, and have become popular social events for MU-2 operators and even potential buyers, as MU-2 ownership is not required for attendance.

 The aircraft had several airworthiness issues early in its service history.
 Airworthiness directives (ADs) were issued for nose gear cracks and various problems with the TPE331 engine.
-In April 1993, an emergency AD was issued after four serious accidents, two of them fatal, caused by propeller blade separations in aircraft equipped with similar three and four-blade Hartzell propellers; the AD required immediate inspections of the propeller assemblies having more than 3,000 flight hours, and also covered various other aircraft types, but focused on the MU-2B-60 since it was the heaviest aircraft using these propellers.
+In April 1993, an emergency AD was issued after four serious accidents, two of them fatal, caused by propeller blade separations in aircraft equipped with similar three- and four-blade Hartzell propellers; the AD required immediate inspections of the propeller assemblies having more than 3,000 flight hours, and also covered various other aircraft types, but focused on the MU-2B-60, since it was the heaviest aircraft using these propellers.
 Despite these early problems, aviation experts have characterized the MU-2 as being robustly designed and constructed, and relatively few MU-2 crashes have been directly attributed to mechanical or structural failures.